Better code with usage specs

 }

-You can ask an agent to install usage specs directly from your package manifest.
-In this example, create a requirements.txt
+You can use the Tessl CLI or ask an agent to sync usage specs for your project dependencies.
+For example, create a requirements.txt file containing:

 fastapi>=0.116.0